Lolomgrofl/fastapi-genesis/README.md

 # FastAPI Genesis 🧬 - Project Template Generator 🚀
-Simple FastAPI project template with Docker, Alembic, PostgreSQL, Poetry and pre-commit
+Simple FastAPI project template with Docker, Alembic, PostgreSQL, Poetry and pre-commit to kickstart your new projects.

 ## How to use it